 Health Craft, Lifetime, Royal Queen, Saladmaster

-These are all brands of waterless cookware made by Regal Ware in West Bend Wisconsin.
-Though they have different configurations (some have 3 plies, some have as many as 9), they are all sold by the direct selling method--meaning you'll most likely have to talk to a representative and watch a presentation before you'll know the price.
+These are all brands of waterless cookware made by Regal Ware in West Bend, Wisconsin.
+Though they have different configurations (some have 3 plies, some have as many as 9), they are all sold by the direct selling method--meaning you'll most likely have to talk to a representative and watch a demonstration before you'll know the price.

 If you think All-Clad is expensive, you'll be shocked at what these high-end waterless brands go for.

 People swear by brands like Saladmaster, which has an excellent reputation for quality and durability, as well as for aiding those who want to live a healthy, low-fat lifestyle.
-It's our belief that you can cook healthily with any cookware--including cookware much less expensive--but the Regal Ware brands do have an excellent reputation.
+However, you can cook healthily with any cookware--including cookware much less expensive.

 See our articles Waterless Cookware: A Detailed Analysis and Saladmaster Cookware: Okay, Outstanding, or Overpriced? for more information.